Documentation for Administrators

 Desktop

-Expand or collapse content Entering Substitute Payroll Data
+Expand or collapse content Entering Substitute Payroll Data for Subs with a Leave Request

 The Subs tab allows users to enter substitutes' time for payroll run.
 For information about leave setup, see Human Resources > Leave Maintenance.